yosuke-kuroki/AI-System-Rag-LangChain/README.md

 - **Author:** [Son Nguyen](https://github.com/hoangsonww)

 > This project was done as part of the PeakSpan Capital technical assessment & portfolio support project.
+The Google Colab notebook is at [RAG_LangChain_AI_System.ipynb](RAG_LangChain_AI_System.ipynb).

 ## Table of Contents